holepunchto/bare-module/README.md

   // such as `.js`.
 See Module.constants.types.
 Inherited from `referrer` if it
   // is defined.
   defaultType = constants.types.SCRIPT,
-  cache,
+  // Cache to use to load the Module.
+Defaults to `Module.cache`. cache,
   // The module representing the entry script where the program was launched. main,
-  // The ModuleProtocol to use resolve the specifier and/or the module.
-Defaults to
+  // The ModuleProtocol to use resolve the specifier.
+Defaults to referrer's
-  // referrer's `protocol` if defined, otherwise defaults to `Module.protocol`. protocol,
+  // `protocol` if defined, otherwise defaults to `Module.protocol`. protocol,
   // A default "imports" map to apply to all specifiers.
 Follows the same
   // syntax and rules as the "imports" property defined in `package.json`.